-Arrive in Ulaanbaatar and go to a hotel.
-In the afternoon or evening, meet the tour leader and rest of the group.
-Start the pre-tour meeting talking about the day-by-day itinerary and safety issue.
-Overnight at the hotel.
+Arrive in Ulaanbaatar and go to the hotel.
+In the afternoon or evening, meet the tour leader and the rest of the group.
+Start the pre-tour meeting.
+Meeting talks about day by day itinerary and safety issue.
+Overnight in hotel.

-Leaving the golden dunes behind, you ride through a wonderful mountain pass and onto Bulgan village.
-Not far from here is Bayanzag, a forest of rare 'Saksaul' trees and the 'Flaming Cliffs' where many dinosaur remains have been found and Roy Chapman Andrews discovered the first dinosaur eggs during his expedition of the 1920s.
-Overnight in your ger camp.
+Leaving the golden dunes behind, you ride through a wonderful mountain pass and on to Bulgan village.
+Not far from here is Bayanzag, a forest of rare Saksaul trees and the "Flaming Cliffs" where many dinosaur remains have been found and Roy Chapman Andrews discovered the first dinosaur eggs during his expedition of the 1920s.
+Overnight ger camp.

-As your return to Ulaanbaatar, the landscape becomes gradually greener and more mountainous.
-Even close to the city, people still live the 'traditional lifestyle' and there are more horses and fewer camels than you encountered in the Gobi.
-It's expected to arrive in Ulaanbaatar in the early afternoon.
-Overnight at your hotel.
+As you return to Ulaanbaatar, the landscape becomes gradually greener and more mountainous.
+Even close to the city people still live the "traditional lifestyle" there are more horses and fewer camels than you encountered in the Gobi.
+You may expect to arrive in Ulaanbaatar in the early afternoon.
+Overnight in hotel.

 It is important for you to be aware that motorbike hire is not included in the tour price.
 The cost to rent a KTM 450EXC motorcycle is 130 USD per day.
 This can be paid in cash on arrival.